saros-project/saros/docs/documentation/getting-started.md

 This is necessary as the module file for a new module is only written to disk the first time the module is saved.

 You can check if the module file was written to disk by looking at the base directory of the module.
 It should contain a `*.iml` file with the same name as the module.

+### Excluded resources are not ignored

+Saros/I does not currently ignore excluded resources.
+Instead, such resources will also be shared with the other participants.

 ### Number of Participants